The Spiderman Party

 Ah, but as parents we knew better…

-As a final surprise for our son, his father snuck up and decorated his room.
+As a final surprise for our son, my husband snuck up and decorated his room.
 He draped webbing everywhere, even up in the corners and by the window with another smaller Spiderman caught up in it.
 When everyone had gone home, we brought our son upstairs for his “final birthday surprise.”

-Our son, frozen to the spot, freaked out, started crying and refused to enter his bedroom.
+Our son, eyeing all that webbing, froze to the spot, freaked out, started crying, and refused to enter his bedroom.

 No way, no how, was he moving one inch into his room to sleep or otherwise.